 | Error rate (illusion) | 2 % | 2 % |

 This table clearly shows that the older O4-MINI model, although lower, is much higher because it is almost always guessing.
-In contrast, the newer model, although refusing to respond more, is much less illusory.
+In corast, the newer model, although refusing to respond more, is much less illusory.

 According to the researchers, there is a simple solution to this problem: redesigning evaluation criteria.
-They suggest that scoring systems should change in such a way as to fine high confidence errors than expressing uncertainty.
+They suggest that scoring systems should change in such a way as to fine high confidence errors than expressing uncertaiy.

 But what is the source of illusions?
-Language models in the “Pre -Education” phase learn the next word in a huge volume of internet texts.
+Language models in the “Pre -Education” phase learn the next word in a huge volume of iernet texts.
 In this data, fixed patterns such as spelling or grammar are easily learned.
 But specific and low -key facts (such as the date of birth of a particular person) do not follow any predictable pattern.
 As a result, in the face of such questions, the model “conjectures” the most likely combination of words based on its data, instead of accessing a recorded truth, and here is the illusion.